felixleopoldo/benchpress/docs/source/available_parameters.rst

 .. important::

     This must be combined with the correct graph of the network.
-For example, the network of ``asia.rds`` should be used with the graph ``asia.csv``, which happens the be corresponding adjacancy matrix.
+For example, ``asia.rds`` should be used with the graph ``asia.csv``, which is the corresponding adjacency matrix.

 .. footbibliography::